nilqed/latex2sixel/README.md

 #### Tips

-* Every argument is a separate line
+* Every argument is a separate latex line
   ```
   latex2sixel  'Hello % comment to the end of the line'  'world!'
   ```